Snow warning for North and South Islands, Aucklanders told to watch out for deluge

 Heavy Rain Orange Warning for Northland

-There is also an orange weather alert for Northland, north and east of Kaitaia to Mangawhai with a heavy rain warning from 9am-5pm Mon.
+There is also an orange weather alert for Northland, north and east of Kaitaia to Mangawhai with a heavy rain warning from 9am-5pm on Monday.

-Metservice has forecast 50-70mm of rain with peak intensities of 10-15mm/h that may cause streams and rivers to rise rapidly.
+MetService has forecast 50-70mm of rain with peak intensities of 10-15mm/h that may cause streams and rivers to rise rapidly.
 Surface flooding and slips are also possible and driving conditions may be hazardous.

 Scattered showers are expected across the North and South Islands for the remainder of the week, clearing in the afternoons to become fine.